Pathology Core Facilities

-The core performs routine histology and specialized histochemical staining and also assists in setting up experimental design for researchers.
+This core performs routine histology and specialised histochemical staining and also assists in setting up experimental design for researchers.
 This core facility also performs other functions including:

-This core performs immunostaining on single or tissue microarray (TMA) tissue sections using an Automated Autostainer.
-The core staff also assists in setting up experimental design for the researchers.
+This core performs immunostaining on single or tissue microarray (TMA) tissue sections using an automated autostainer.
 The functions of this facility include:

 The immunohistochemistry core is equipped with a state-of-the-art DAKO Autostainer Link 48.
 This is a compact, bench-top open system for staining immunohistochemical slides, controlled by protocols in the DAKO Link software.
 It delivers flexibility and efficiency required in research as well as clinical environment thereby improving workflow process.

 We have trained core staff available to assist researchers with setting up experimental design.